ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge.md

 ![terminal-mount-efi](./images/terminal-mount-efi.png)

 ### Copy Contents of MacPro5.1 OpenCore.zip file into the mounted EFI drive

+**Note:** Do this step below if you want to OpenCore your Mac.
+Again _I have not OpenCored my MacPro_.

 I already had a EFI folder within the drive.
 I got an alert asking to  merge or update the contents.
 I chose Merge.
 The Final folder looked like this: